box/developer.box.com/content/guides/box-sign/create-sign-request.md

 parameter.

 <Message type='warning'>
-The requestor must have download privileges to the file in Box.
+The requester must have download privileges to the file in Box.
 Please review our [collaboration levels][collab] to ensure this requirement is met.
 </Message>